-The Associate in Arts Degree in Teacher Education offered by Nashua Community College is designed to transfer to Teacher Education Programs at four-year colleges and universities.
+The Associate in Arts Degree in Teacher Education offered by Nashua Community College is designed to prepare students to work as certified Paraeducators or to transfer to Teacher Education Programs at four-year colleges and universities.

-The Teacher Education program at NCC has been designed using the NH Department of Education Professional Preparation Programs model and an interdisciplinary curriculum approach.
-The degree requirements include three categories: 1) general education; 2) education; and 3) a major concentration within the Liberal Arts.
+The Teacher Education program has been designed using the NH Department of Education Professional Preparation Educator Programs standards and the recommendations of the NH Task Force on Effective Teaching.
+The degree establishes requirements in three areas: 1) general education; 2) teacher education; and 3) a major area of concentration.